Top Online Master’s in Education Degree Programs

 Education Career Paths and Potential Salaries

 There are many career paths you might want to pursue after earning a master’s degree in education online.
-Weigh a few of these options along with potential salaries and job growth.
+You can weigh a few of these options, along with potential salaries and job growth.

 Elementary, Middle, and High School Principals

 Elementary, middle, and high school principals manage school activities and operations.
-Part of what they do is set academic goals and make sure teachers meet them.
-Yet other duties include setting a budget and overseeing staff.
+In these roles, part of what you would do is set academic goals and make sure teachers meet them.
+Other duties include setting a budget and overseeing staff.
 Principals are also the public face of the school.
 So, they often interact with the school board, community, parents and students.